Automate the Backup of Your Microsoft SQL Server Express Databases

 Express.
 This is a free download that comes with recent

-Server Express 2008 R2 SP1 or earlier, you need to
+Server Express 2008 R2 SP1 or earlier, there is a

-download it separately.
+separate download link.
 For more information on the

 different versions and links for downloads, visit our